rosmed/rosmed.github.io/ismr2026/container.md

 After opening the template link, the Console search page will load with the ISMR2026 Tutorial template already selected in the left panel.
 The main area lists available GPU machines with their specs and hourly prices.

+Increase **Container Size** under the **Change Template** button to 64GB.
 Choose a machine near your location with a reasonable price.
 Click the **RENT** button next to your chosen machine to launch an instance.

+> **For better experience:** A machine with higher network bandwidth can save time for starting up the container.
+We recommend to turn the "Show Secure Cloud Only" option to limit the list to machines in datacenters.

 ![Console search page with ISMR2026 template loaded and GPU list](images/vastai_2_search.png)

 ## Step 3: Wait for the Instance to Start

 After clicking RENT, you will be taken to the **Instances** page.
 Your new instance will appear with a **Creating...** button while the container is being set up.
-The status bar at the bottom will show "Status: not running."

-This process typically takes a few minutes.
+This process typically takes a few minutes to hours, depending on the machine you chose.
 You can refresh the page to check progress.

+> **To save time:** You can rent multiple machines initially, and use the one which becomes available first.
+You can destroy the rest.

 ![Instances page showing instance being created](images/vastai_3_check_instance.png)